908pierpeach/Motley-Fool-Investment-Club-Dashboard/README.md

 ## Key Components

-The included PDF highlights the following elements:
+The included PNG highlights the following elements:

 ### Portfolio Composition
 - Holdings breakdown by ticker.